 - Good choices

 Since mercury levels are so important, let’s take a look at which of the two fish have more.

 Freshwater bass have higher levels of mercury than freshwater trout.
 Freshwater trout is listed on the FDA’s best choice of fish regarding mercury levels.
 Bass has been listed on some states advisory warnings in regards to high levels of mercury.

 If you’re pregnant, breast feeding or has a young child, Always check with a physician prior to eating new foods or changing your dietary habits.

-Check out the detailed comparison of the spotted and smallmouth bass in my article, Spotted Bass vs Smallmouth Bass: What’s The Difference?
+Check out the detailed comparison of the spotted and smallmouth in my comparison article.

 Trout and Bass Health Benefits